 Tabling: Only recognized student organizations have access to this service, so you will need to go through the student organization backing your speaker request in order to reserve tables.
 Reservations are made with Tammy Grant in the Event Management Office on a first-come, first-serve basis.
 Tabling locations are limited to the area outside the Mail Center in McCullough and the lobby of the Library.

 Banners: The Proctor banner space is reserved with Tammy Grant in the Event Management Office on a first-come, first-serve basis.
 Reservations must be made at least one week in advance.
 Banner space may be reserved for two consecutive days only.
-In order to place banners in other locations, you must obtain prior written permission from a Commons Dean or Associate Dean of Students for Student Activities and Orientation (JJ Boggs (email@example.com)).
+In order to place banners in other locations, you must obtain prior written permission from a Commons Dean or Assistant Director of Student Organizations and Orientation (Roman Christiaens, firstname.lastname@example.org).

 Chalking: Sidewalk chalking is permitted in order to promote your event.
 It is permitted on concrete outdoor sidewalks only (i.e., not on vertical surfaces).
 Do not use chalk on marble, brick, or tile surfaces.
 Use only water-soluble chalk.